Although installing Kentico on a local machine is straightforward, you might still need some additional information about the choices you can make.

 For development, we recommend the Blank Site, which is best suited for developing websites form scratch.
 However, you can also install one of the preconfigured sample sites and then adjust them accordingly.

 If you want to install sample sites after the installation, use the New site wizard.
 Keep in mind, though, that you must have the Sample site templates installed (you can add these templates additionally using the Modify option of the Installer).

 If you save the configuration of an installation into an XML file, you can load it the next time you need to install Kentico on a computer.
 You can also use the XML file to install Kentico through the command line.
 See the Installing Kentico from the command line topic and the Command line installation - XML configuration, where you can also learn how to adjust the XML file manually.

-Can I run the Installer if I accidentally delete the Kentico_version.exe file?
+Can I run the Installer if I accidentally delete the Kentico_9_0.exe file?

-Yes, you can run the installer from the Windows Start menu by selecting Kentico Installer from the Kentico folder.
+Yes, you can find the Installer in Windows Start -> All programs -> Kentico 9.0 -> Kentico Installer 9.
 If you run the Installer this way though, you will not be able to uninstall the Kentico program files.

 To run the Kentico Installer with all options:

 - Open Windows Start -> All programs -> Kentico 9.0 -> Uninstall Kentico 9.

 - Select Kentico 9.0 in the Programs and Features list.